minecraftforum/rules-archive/rules/servers/rules.markdown

 ### PC Servers

-* Cracked/offline servers are not allowed to be advertised
+* Cracked and offline servers are not allowed
-* Only 1 review per member
-* Stealing another server's original post is not allowed, this is considered spam and plagiarism
+* Stealing or copying another server's original post is not allowed, this is considered plagiarism
 * Servers may be removed or banned at the staff's discretion
 * Servers are to be posted in the section that best fits what the server offers, a description of the sections can be found [here](#servers:server-types)
 * __Hub Servers__